cristianofranco76/getting-and-Cleaning-Data/README.md

   1) <b>"tidy_data.txt"</b> -> processed data according to the steps described bellow
   2) <b>"mean_data.txt"</b> -> means of all the variables of the tidy data set

-<p style="color:red">Importante note:</p> Required to install the package: "dplyr" once some function of this package are larged used in the R Script function.
+<b>Importante note:</b> Required to install the package: <b>"dplyr"</b> once some function of this package are larged used in the R Script function.

 Function main steps: